Professor Andrew Newman

-- Arber S, Bowling A, Creech A, Duncan M, Goulding A, Gyi D, Hallam S, Haslam C, Kazi A, Lloyd L, Lord J, Newman A, Murphy M, Phillips A. Maintaining health and wellbeing: overcoming barriers to healthy ageing.
-In: Walker, A, ed.
-New Science of Ageing.
-Poole, UK: Policy Press, 2014, pp.113-154.
+Arber S, Bowling A, Creech A, Duncan M, Goulding A, Gyi D, Hallam S, Haslam C, Kazi A, Lloyd L, Lord J, Murphy M, Newman A, Phillips AC, Twumasi R, Upton J. Maintaining health and wellbeing: Overcoming barriers to healthy ageing.
+In: The New Science of Ageing.
+Bristol: Policy Press, 2014, pp.113-154.

 - Vera-Sanso P, Barrientos A, Damodaran L, Gilhooly G, Goulding A, Hennessy C, Means R, Murray M, Newman A, Olphert O, Sandhu J, Tew P, Thompson J, Victor C, Walford N. Participation and social connectivity.
 In: Walker, A, ed.
 New Science of Ageing.
 Bristol: Policy Press, 2014, pp.181-208.

 - Murray M, Amigoni D, Bernard M, Crummett A, Goulding A, Munro L, Newman A, Rezzano J, Rickett M, Tew P, Warren L. Understanding and transforming ageing through the arts.
 In: Walker A, ed.
 New Science of Ageing.
 Poole: Policy Press, 2014, pp.77-112.